SUPPORT AT A DISTANCEa concrete gesture of love

 The value of distance support for AFN

-Distance support is AFN's most important activity today and in it we combine the values of our mission: family, fraternity and attention to the rights of the most fragile and vulnerable.
+Support at a Distance is AFN's most important activity today and in it we combine the values of our mission: family, fraternity and attention to the rights of the most fragile and vulnerable.
 We believe in the potential that this form of human solidarity can generate for entire communities and we are in the front line to accompany them towards a future of development, autonomy and freedom.

-Distance Support programs are aimed at orphans, refugees, street children or from poor families, who lack the ability to provide for their basic needs.
-Distance support intervenes by ensuring healthy and dignified growth with interventions in nutrition, sanitation and education.
+Distance Support programmes are aimed at orphans, refugees, street children or from poor families, who lack the ability to provide for their basic needs.
+Support at a Distance intervenes by ensuring healthy and dignified growth with interventions in nutrition, sanitation and education.

-The focus on distance support in AFN is inspired by the tradition inaugurated by the Focolare Movement since the 1970s with the intervention of generous families in defense of the right to childhood, threatened then by endemic poverty and conflict in most parts of the world.
+The focus on Support at a Distance in AFN is inspired by the tradition inaugurated by the Focolare Movement since the 1970s with the intervention of generous families in defense of the right to childhood, threatened then by endemic poverty and conflict in most parts of the world.

-With the formulation of distance support goals and principles, AFN has been pursuing its own path since the 2000s, which is now characterized by its adherence to the concept of “support” and no longer “adoption” at a distance.
+With the formulation of Support at a Distance goals and principles, AFN has been pursuing its own path since the 2000s, which is now characterized by its adherence to the concept of “support” and no longer “adoption” at a distance.

-Distance support for AFN has evolved from direct aid of an emergency to projects of community development cooperation: today, all SAD programs aim to promote local community development in a way that is sustainable over time.
-In this new context, supporters can choose whether to contribute through the long-distance support for a specific child or a project.
+Support at a Distance for AFN has evolved from direct aid of an emergency to projects of community development cooperation: today, all SAD programs aim to promote local community development in a way that is sustainable over time.
+In this new context, supporters can choose whether to contribute through the Support at a Distance for a specific child or a project.

 Thanks to the help of many supporters we run more than 70 projects in 42 countries around the world through a network of local partners who ensure continuity and monitoring of initiatives.
 We have reached 40,000 children and their families.